Perhaps you have already finished the often harrowing process of writing your college application essays. If so, congratulations.

 But although creating a good application essay is hard, it definitely isn’t impossible.
 Here are some of our best tips for college application essays:

 1. Look for inspiration in other people’s essays.

 Reading successful college essays can help you in coming up with strong topics, incorporating effective stylistic elements, and crafting a strong opening and closing.
-Check out these past successful essays from C2 Education, Johns Hopkins University, Tufts University, and MIT.
+To get started, check out these past successful essays from C2 Education, Johns Hopkins University, and Tufts University.

 2. Take the time to pick ONE really good topic.

 A lot of students overdo it in their essays, creating franken-essays that try to combine too many disparate stories.
 Your essay should tell one cohesive story; it should never read like a list of your accomplishments or try to shoehorn two relatively unrelated stories together.

 Maybe you’ve already written an essay that you like, but it was for a different essay prompt.
 Maybe you have a topic you really like, but it doesn’t quite suit the prompt you’re given.
 Unfortunately, your best bet is to come up with a whole new topic.
 Don’t try to force an essay to fit a prompt when the relationship just isn’t right.